-^{} in the "animal and vegetable fats, nuts and seeds" category specifically, the amount of oils derived from ingredients included in the list of "Fruits, vegetables and legumes", is considered in the "Fruits, vegetables, and legumes" component (e.g. olive and avocado oils are counted in the "Fruits, vegetables and legumes" component).
+\ in the "animal and vegetable fats, nuts and seeds" category specifically, the amount of oils derived from ingredients included in the list of "Fruits, vegetables and legumes", is considered in the "Fruits, vegetables, and legumes" component.
+It should be noted that only oils derived from the entire edible part of the ingredient can be counted.
+So, olive, avocado and soybean oils can be counted in the "Fruits, vegetables and legumes" component but not grapeseed oil, for example.